Wireshark, a network analysis tool, captures packets in real-time and displays them in a human-readable format.

 3. Click on Internet Sharing and then tick the checkmark next to Wi-Fi.
 Also, make sure "Share your connection from:" has either Ethernet or USB selected depending on the cord you chose for sharing the internet from.

 4. Now turn on Internet Sharing by clicking the tick mark next to Internet Sharing in the sidebar.

 5. Click Start on the menu that pops up to turn Internet Sharing on.

 Your Mac should now show up as a Wi-Fi hotspot for your Roku, Apple TV or any other device.
 Simply connect to it like you would any other Wi-Fi network.
 You can change the name of your Mac in the same Internet Sharing menu to make it easier to find if you'd like.

 Once your device (Roku or Apple TV) is connected to your shared Wi-Fi then continue to "Capturing logs".

 Launch Wireshark and double-click the name of a network interface under Capture to start capturing packets on that interface.
 For capturing traffic on your shared Wi-Fi network, click on bridge100.

-Limit the traffic to http requests as this is the most useful for testing purposes.
+Limit the traffic to https requests as this is the most useful for testing purposes.
 To do that type "http" into the text box near the top of the screen.

 Click the red “Stop” button near the top left corner of the window when you want to stop capturing traffic.

 After you've stopped capturing traffic you can save the log.
-To save a only http traffic click "Export Specified Packets...".
+To save an only http traffic click "Export Specified Packets...".